Instructions for people in isolation

 The duration of the isolation

 To reduce the risk of infection, you should also stay away from other people living in the same household.
 You should remain in a separate room when possible.
+Avoid physical contact, even if you are vaccinated.
 It is important to maintain good hand and coughing hygiene.

-You must avoid human contact even when you need to walk your dog or take out rubbish, for example.
+You must maintain an adequate safety distance even when you need to walk your dog or take out rubbish, for example.

 Treating the illness